atrick/atrick.github.io/proposal/voidpointer.md

 Occasionally, we need to convert from a VoidPointer to an UnsafePointer.
 This should only be done in very rare circumstances when the author understands the compiler's strict type rules for UnsafePointer.
-Although this ccould be done by casting through an OpaquePointer, an explicit unsafe pointer cast would makes the risks more obvious and self-documenting.
+Although this could be done by casting through an OpaquePointer, an explicit unsafe pointer cast would makes the risks more obvious and self-documenting.
 For example: